denten-books/plain-text/0-intro.md

 when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war."[^ln-brik] The formalists rarely quoted Marx directly.
 Yet the echoes of Marx resonate throughout.
-The dead metaphor marks alienation [*Entfremdung*] from humanity.[^ln0-marx] The point at which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.
-Shklovksy inverts the Marxist idea of alienation, which for Marx always denies life, into a technique of estrangement---literally othering [*ostranenie*]---of the kind that affirms it.
-The difference is one between one's own alienation---the forced perception of self as other---and the ability to externalize deadened images of received life outside of oneself.
-Formalist defamiliarization arrests the momentum of habit without reflection.
-Once extracted, the ossified image is revitalized.
+The dead metaphor marks alienation from humanity.[^ln0-marx] The point at which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.
+Shklovksy inverts the Marxist idea of alienation [*Entfremdung*], which for Marx always denies life, into a technique of estrangement---literally othering [*ostranenie*]---of the kind that affirms it.
+The difference is one between one's own alienation---the forced perception of self as fixed other---and the ability to externalize the other, lodged deeply within and calcified.
+Formalist defamiliarization arrests the momentum of tacitly received habit.
+Once extracted, the deadened image can be revitalized.

-[^ln0-marx]: For more on alienation see the relevant discussion in
-@marx_economic_1964 and @marx_theories_1963].

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
 Dulling the senses,